 Understanding the financial impact of infrastructure changes before they are applied is a crucial aspect of scaling Terraform responsibly.

-terraform plan output and provide a breakdown of potential cost changes.By making cost implications a first-class citizen in the PR review process, teams are empowered to make more cost-aware decisions, reducing the likelihood of budget overruns.
+terraform plan output and provide a breakdown of potential cost changes.By making cost implications a first-class citizen in the PR review process, teams can make more cost-aware decisions, reducing the likelihood of budget overruns.
 This proactive approach is far more effective than reactive bill analysis.

 As infrastructure scales, maintaining security and compliance becomes increasingly complex.
 Automation is key.